my cars

 1992 Range Rover Vogue SE (3947cc V8)

 I fulfilled an ambition when I bought my Range Rover.
-This is my favourite car, I have owned it since April 2003 and I never want to sell it.
+This is my favourite ever car, owned from April 2003 and although I never wanted to sell it, a lack of employment forced it to go in November 2009.
+I miss everything about it, apart from the 14mpg fuel consumption!

 1991 Peugeot 205 XLD (1769cc diesel)